Influenza (flu) and pregnancy

-For most people, symptoms last a few days.
-But some people, including children, people older than 65, pregnant women and women who recently had a baby can be sick from the flu for a longer time.
+Fever and most other symptoms can last a week or longer.
+But some people can be sick from the flu for a long time, including children, people older than 65, pregnant women and women who have recently had a baby.

-Call your provider right away if you have any of these signs and symptoms:
+Call your provider right away if you have any of these signs or symptoms:

 - Trouble breathing or shortness of breath

 - Pain or pressure in the chest or belly

 - Sudden dizziness